 *trigger warning for vegans

 Reputationally, pigs get a raw deal.
 In the Old Testament, for instance, they are considered unclean.
 Even worse, one of the most well-known pig stories is in the Book of Matthew, where a legion of demons begs for a toasty warm vessel to inhabit after being cast out of their human host, so ask to enter a herd of innocent swine.
 After this, they proceed headlong off a steep bank into the sea, ending the poor, short lives of said pigs.
-A messy room is likened to a pigsty, and to eat ravenously is considered to be ‘eating like a pig’.
-In fact, not only are pigs clean animals who keep a healthy well-kept sty, but they were born to eat like pigs do, without end, amen!
+A messy room is likened to a pigsty, and to eat ravenously is considered ‘eating like a pig’.
+In fact, not only are pigs clean animals who keep a healthy well-kept sty but they were born to eat like pigs do, without end, amen!
 But possibly the most undeserving of associations imposed upon pigs is through the use of their name in popular vernacular to refer to ‘police’.

 None of these associations and stories afford these beautiful, intelligent, sentient creatures anything near the respect they deserve.
 In most instances, a pig’s common destiny is to provide human sustenance and other manifold products we take for granted, such as jelly, belts, jackets, and shoes.
 Squeezed into pens without the kind of space needed to keep their eating, sleeping, and defecating separate, they are susceptible to illness and distress.
 These associations, however, are nullified in the poignant work by performance artist Kalisolaite ʻUhila titled “Pigs in the Yard”.
-This work has had a couple of iterations in Aotearoa (New Zealand) where ʻUhila and his family live as part of the Tongan diaspora.
+This work has had a couple of iterations in Aotearoa (New Zealand), where ʻUhila and his family live as part of the Tongan diaspora.

 Throughout Oceania, the pig is sacred.
 In Tongan society, pigs have been treated with respect and deference because they represent wealth and social mobility.
 With an abundance of pigs, one can offer the animal to enter into discussions with the Tongan aristocracy and royal household, or one can present them as an offering or gift during special events such as public holidays, weddings, funerals, and birthdays; in Tongan tradition, a child’s first birthday is considered a major event.
 Every 4th of June, the Kingdom of Tonga celebrates its emancipation from the British Empire in 1970.
 The country’s national day is on November 4th.
 But the main event of the year is the birthday of the reigning monarch (currently Prince Tupotoʻa-ʻUlukalala). ʻUhila describes these celebrations during which the poor and wealthy alike offer up their pigs out of respect for the occasion.
 Pigs are cultural capital, a form of currency.